nfour/Sublime-ECT/readme.md

 See: http://ectjs.com

-Comes with three sets of open and close tags:
+Comes with sets of open and close tags:

 ```
 <% %>